NASA-PDS/naif-pds4-bundler/docs/source/34_step_4_checking_the_result.rst

 Then you can run Validate as follows::

-   validate em16_spice --add-context-products registered_context_products.json -r working/em16_release_03.validate
+   validate em16_spice --add-context-products registered_context_products.json -R pds4.bundle  -r working/em16_release_03.validate

 Following the inclusion of this argument, you will still get the following